michaelcloran/shooter/README.md

     </tr>
 </table>

+For mobile phone usage an ability to add a GamePad would make the game awesome.
+But I dont currently have a GamePad for testing with so this avenue was not explored!!.

 - Accessibility<br>
+Wave acessibility was used in this project :https://wave.webaim.org/.
+I got reasonable results as I have added aria labels to buttons for better usage.

 - Lighthouse testing<br>
 the Index.html, play-game.html,end_game_page.html and 404.html were simulated in incognito mode on a desktop and the following results were found.<br>
 ![Screenshot](assets/readme_images/index_lightHouseTests.png)<br>